dreispt/anygrate/README.rst

 ============

-You should keep in mind that this migration tool is only dealing with database tables and columns: the OpenERP fields are unknown to it.
+You should keep in mind that this migration tool is only dealing with database tables and columns: the OpenERP/Odoo Models and Fields are unknown to it.
 Each table, each line, each cell of the source database is handled independently and the mapping file tells what to do with the current cell.
-This leads to limitations and this tool won't be able to handle extremely complex migration.
+This leads to limitations
+and this tool won't be able to handle extremely complex migration.
 But it is powerful enough to allow to simultaneously merge and migrate two 6.1 databases into a 7.0 multicompany database.

 For a real-life example, you can have a look at the OpenERP 6.1 to 7.0 mapping file provided in the ``mappings`` directory of this tool.